 What’s more, you don’t have to part with your possessions.
 Self storage to the rescue!
 We explain here how household storage can help with all your storage woes.

 There are certain things that aren’t needed all year round.
-Garden furniture and gardening equipment, bicycles (if you’re a fair-weather cyclist!), suitcases, bulky winter clothing, and Christmas decorations being just a few examples.
+Garden furniture and gardening equipment, bicycles (if you’re a fair-weather cyclist!), suitcases, bulky winter clothing and Christmas decorations being just a few examples.

-They all take up space, so rather than cramming full the garage or shed so that it resembles some sort of assault course, consider a secure self storage unit.
+They all take up space.
+So rather than cramming full the garage or shed so that it resembles some sort of assault course, consider a secure self storage unit.

-More and more customers are realising the benefits of using a storage service during renovation or DIY projects.
+Increasingly people are realising the benefits of using a storage service during renovation or DIY projects.
 Having a clear space to work in is so much easier, helping you or your builder to work faster and more efficiently.

 Moving to a new home is very often an exciting prospect, but it is also notoriously stressful.
 Some people sell their properties and decide to rent as an interim measure to give them time to find their perfect home.